vanvalenlab/deepcell-tf/CONTRIBUTING.md

     changes to lower the maintenance cost.
 *   Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
-*   When you contribute a new feature to DeepCell-tf, the maintenance burden is (by default) transferred to the DeepCell team.
+*   When you contribute a new feature to deepcell-tf, the maintenance burden is (by default) transferred to the DeepCell team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.